sirallen/nic-structure/README.md

 # Bank Holding Company Organizational Structures

 Large banking and financial institutions are highly complex, but it is difficult to know just how complex.
 I made this application to visualize bank holding company structures and allow users to explore these institutions interactively.
-The size and organizational complexity of the largest among them---Goldman Sachs, Bank of America, J.P.
-Morgan Chase, and others---is stunning.
+The size and organizational complexity of the largest among them—Goldman Sachs, Bank of America, J.P.
+Morgan Chase, and others—is stunning.

 Application link:
 [https://sirallen.shinyapps.io/nicStructure/](https://sirallen.shinyapps.io/nicStructure/)